kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 * SEO Yoast also helps you set up Google Analytics

 ## Favicon
-When making a site one of your tasks will be to create a favicon which will be added to the tab in the browser.
+When making a site one of your tasks will be to create a favicon added to the tab in the browser.
 It helps with branding your site.

 You can create your own favicon or use a site like the link below to generate one for yourself: